 Email is public record.
 District email is to be used for school related business.
 All email sent or received using the district’s email programs are subject to review and can be retrieved.
 Emails are covered by the Kansas Open Records Laws.

 You will subscribe only to discussion group mail lists that are relevant to your education or career development.

-Mulvane USD 263 currently provides G-mail accounts (e-mail) to district employees and selected students, and it will not utilize, support, manage, or administer any other e-mail accounts owned by staff members.
+Mulvane USD 263 currently provides G-mail accounts (e-mail) to district employees and students, and it will not utilize, support, manage, or administer any other e-mail accounts owned by district employees and students.